cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   be enforced at both twin and physical network.
 Enabling real-time interaction in network digital twin is a catalyst to achieving autonomous networks or self-driven network.

+  Logic:
-  Logic: Network digital twins facilitate optimal resource allocation and configuration, enhancing efficiency and performance.
+  : Network digital twin facilitates optimal resource allocation and configuration, enhancing efficiency and performance.
 They enable comprehensive troubleshooting maintenance and control by diagnosing issues in the digital twin.
 Moreover, network digital twins play a crucial role in planning and deployment, allowing for the simulation of new designs and configurations to anticipate their effects